Query Parameters

 -d "header=False"

-Wait for the page to load content within a specified time (in milliseconds).
-Maximum value: 100,000 milliseconds (100 seconds)
+Wait for the page to load content within the specified time (in milliseconds).
+Maximum value: 100,000 ms Example Request:

 curl -X POST https://universalapi.thordata.com/request \